sinedied/articles/articles/node/fuzz-run/fuzz-run.md

 ## Final words

-This is very small tool that I've been using for a long time, and I hope it's useful to you even though I initially created it to scratch my own itch.
+This is a very small tool that I've been using for a long time, and I hope it's useful to you even though I initially created it to scratch my own itch.

 It's also completly [open source](https://github.com/sinedied/fuzz-run), so you can contribute to it or fork it to make it your own.